-At December 31, 2007, the Company did not have any subprime mortgage related risk exposure and during 2007, it did not recognize any other-than-temporary impairment losses related to subprime mortgages.
+At December 31, 2008, the Company did not have any subprime mortgage related risk exposure and during 2008, it did not recognize any other-than-temporary impairment losses related to subprime mortgages.

-The bonds shown in the following table are all rated "A" or better or are U.S. government obligations; have minimal credit risk; and are subject to normal market fluctuations.
-The Company intends to hold them until they mature or recover in value.
-However, if the specific facts and circumstances surrounding a bond, or the outlook for its industry sector or the economy change, the Company may sell the bond and realize a loss.
+The bonds shown in the following table are all rated "A" or better; have minimal credit risk; and are subject to normal market fluctuations.
+Based on the Company's evaluation of the bonds shown in the table below and the Company's intent and ability to hold these securities until they mature or recover in value, the Company does not consider the bonds to be other-than-temporarily impaired at December 31, 2008.

-The risks inherent in reviewing the impairment of any investment include the risk that market results may differ from expectations; facts and circumstances may change in the future and differ from estimates and assumptions; or the Company may later decide to sell the security as a result of changed circumstances.
+The risks inherent in reviewing the impairment of any investment include the risk that market results may differ from expectations; facts and circumstances may change in the future and differ from estimates and assumptions; or the Company may later decide to sell the security and realize a loss as a result of changes in the specific facts and circumstances surrounding a bond, or the outlook for its industry sector or the economy.

-As of December 31, 2007 and 2006, the gross unrealized losses that were in that position for more than twelve months and for less than twelve months were as follows:
+As of December 31, 2008 and 2007, the gross unrealized losses that were in that position for more than twelve months and for less than twelve months were as follows:

-2007 2006

-Number of issues Gross unrealized losses NAIC fair value Number of issues Gross unrealized losses NAIC fair value
+2008 2007 Number of issues Gross unrealized losses Fair value Number of issues (In thousands) Gross unrealized losses Fair value Bonds in a loss position more than 12 months - \$ - - - \$ - - Bonds in a loss position less than 12 months: Corporate securities 1 (2) 498 1 (36) 500 Asset-backed securities 3 (10) 469 - - - Mortgage-backed securities 4 (32) 1,163 1 (1) 231

-(In thousands)

-Bonds in a loss position

-more than 12 months:

-U. S. Treasury securities and obligations of U.S. government corporations and agencies - \$ - - 2 \$ (11) 2,881

-- - - 2 (11) 2,881

-Bonds in a loss position

-less than 12 months:

-U.S. Treasury securities and obligations of U.S. government corporations and agencies - - - 1 (11) 3,617

-Corporate securities 1 (36) 500 3 - 850

-Asset-backed securities - - - 1 (1) 292

-Mortgage-backed securities 1 (1) 231 - - -

-2 (37) 731 5 (12) 4,759
+8 (44) 2,130 2 (37) 731

-Total bonds in a loss position 2 \$ (37) 731 7 \$ (23) 7,640
+Total bonds in a loss position

+8 \$ (44) 2,130 2 \$ (37) 731